Jean-Michel Coulon

-Jean-Michel Coulon (1920-2014) was a French painter from the School of Paris who had the particularity of having kept his work – over 600 paintings – almost secret over his artistic lifetime.
+Jean-Michel Coulon (1920–2014) was a French painter from the School of Paris who had the particularity of having kept his work – over 600 paintings – almost secret over his artistic lifetime.
 Exhibits took place in Paris at the Jeanne Bucher Gallery in 1949 and 1950 and in Brussels in 1971.

 Being well introduced in the artistic movement of the 1940s and 50s, he was acquainted with Nicolas de Staël, Serge Poliakoff, André Lanskoy, Maria Helena Vieira da Silva, met Picasso, in particular with his brother in law Olivier Debré.
 He then gradually isolated himself to the point of rarely mentioning his painting.

 Biography

-1920: Born in Bordeaux, France.
+He was born in 1920 in Bordeaux, France.
 He was the grandson of Georges Coulon, vice-president of the Conseil d'État from 1898 to 1922, and the great-grandson of Eugène Pelletan and Eugène Scribe.

-Years 1930s: Studies at the Lycée Janson-de-Sailly, then at preparatory classes to the French Grandes Ecoles at the Lycée Henri-IV, Paris.
-He undertook numerous visits to Germany, where he quickly became fluent, to Italy after high school with his friend and future brother in law Olivier Debré, on cargo ships along the Atlantic and Mediterranean coasts of Africa, on which he managed to board without paying any fees.
-He was witness to the increase of fascist ideology: he sees Hitler in Berlin then Mussolini in Rome.
+During the 1930s he studied at the Lycée Janson-de-Sailly, then at preparatory classes to the French Grandes Ecoles at the Lycée Henri-IV, Paris.
+He undertook numerous visits to Germany, where he quickly became fluent, and to Italy after high school with his friend and future brother-in-law Olivier Debré He traveled on cargo ships along the Atlantic and Mediterranean coasts of Africa, on which he managed to board without paying any fees.
+He was witness to the increase of Fascist ideology: he saw Hitler in Berlin then Mussolini in Rome.

-1940: Jean-Michel Coulon was 20 years old when war broke out.
+Coulon was 20 years old when war broke out.
 In 1943, the Vichy regime introduced the compulsory work service so he decided to leave Paris and obtained a false identity card.
 He went to Megève in the French Alps with Olivier Debré.
 It was during this period that the two friends both decided to devote themselves to painting.

-1944: Jean-Michel’s brother, Jean-Rémi – 19 years old – was shot by the Germans at the Farm du By (Loiret).
+In 1944, his brother, Jean-Rémi – 19 years old – was shot by the Germans at the Farm du By (Loiret).

-1945: He began painting steadily in Paris.
+He began painting steadily in Paris in 1945.

-1949: He met his future wife, Caroline Garabedian, an American violinist studying at the Paris Conservatory.
+In 1949 he met his future wife, Caroline Garabedian, an American violinist studying at the Paris Conservatory.
 He quickly learned English.
-He exhibited at the Jeanne Bucher gallery, in Paris with: Georges Braque, Pablo Picasso, Paul Klee, Jean Lurçat, Jean-Paul Laurens, Nicolas de Staël, André Lanskoy, Maria Helena Vieira da Silva, Hans Reichel, André Bauchant, Alfred Manessier, Árpád Szenes and Vassily Kandinsky.
+He exhibited at the Jeanne Bucher gallery, in Paris with Georges Braque, Pablo Picasso, Paul Klee, Jean Lurçat, Jean-Paul Laurens, Nicolas de Staël, André Lanskoy, Maria Helena Vieira da Silva, Hans Reichel, André Bauchant, Alfred Manessier, Árpád Szenes and Vassily Kandinsky.

-1950: He exhibited alone at the Galerie Jeanne Bucher.
+He exhibited alone at the Galerie Jeanne Bucher in 1950.
 The guest book shows signatures of many famous people.
-He takes part in a group exhibit in New York, at the Sidney Janis gallery.
+He took part in a group exhibit in New York, at the Sidney Janis gallery.
 He spent three months at the Maison Descartes, in Amsterdam, having won a scholarship from the French Government.
-He became familiar with the Dutch classic painters and of course learned Dutch.
+He became familiar with the Dutch classic painters and learned Dutch.

-1952: His other younger brother, Jean-François – a 25 years old officer in the French Air Force – crashed in a plane during a mission in Tunisia.
+In 1952, his other younger brother, Jean-François – a 25-year-old officer in the French Air Force – crashed in a plane during a mission in Tunisia.